 \section{Scaling of the laser frequency upshfit}

 Since upconversion of laser frequency is determined by the pair plasma frequency, it provides an unambiguous signature of collective plasma effects in beam-driven QED cascades.
 In the previous section, our 3D PIC simulations demonstrate the collective pair plasma effects during pair creation and energy decay, and show how the plasma signature is imprinted in the colliding laser.
-For the best results of illustration, the collision uses a $\unit[24]{PW}$ laser pulse and a $\unit[1]{nC}$ electron beam at $\unit[300]{GeV}$.
+For purposes of illustration, the collision uses a $\unit[24]{PW}$ laser pulse and a $\unit[1]{nC}$ electron beam at $\unit[300]{GeV}$.
 But can existing technology produce sufficiently high density pair plasma to exhibit observable collective effects?
 In this section, we answer the question by finding how the amount of frequency upshift scales with different parameters of the laser and electron beam.

 It is made clear in Eqs.~(\ref{eqA}) and (\ref{frequp0}) that the magnitude of pair plasma radiation is determined by the pair plasma parameter $n_p/\gamma$, \ie plasma density divided by pair energy.
 The spatial profile of the radiation depends on the pair size at the time of pair creation.
-High pair density is achieved through high input electron beam density $n_e$ and large pair multiplication rate $\widetilde{\chi}$, which, according to Eq.~(\ref{multip}), is proportional to the laser amplitude $a_0$, laser frequency $\omega_0$, and electron beam energy $\gamma_0 m_ec^2$.
+High pair density is achieved through high input electron beam density $n_e$ and large pair multiplication factor $\widetilde{\chi}$, which, according to Eq.~(\ref{multip}), are proportional to the laser amplitude $a_0$, laser frequency $\omega_0$, and electron beam energy $\gamma_0 m_ec^2$.

-For exhibiting collective effects, an equally important parameter is the pair energy or gamma factor.
+For exhibiting collective effects, an equally important parameter is the pair energy or Lorentz factor.
 In a QED cascade, the pair energy decreases as a result of radiation recoil and ponderomotive potential of the laser field, as we explained in Sec.~IV.
 The minimum pair energy is reached when the laser intensity meets the threshold for pair reflection, as shown in Eq.~(\ref{eqn:reflection}).
-Then, the pair motion becomes purely transverse and the pair gamma factor is $a_0$, as shown in Eq.~(\ref{eqn:ruleofthumb}).
-By combining \eqref{frequp0} with \eqref{eqn:ruleofthumb}, we find
+Then, the pair motion becomes purely transverse and the pair Lorentz factor reduces to $a_0$, as shown in Eq.~(\ref{eqn:ruleofthumb}).
+By combining \eqref{frequp0} with \eqref{eqn:ruleofthumb}, we find the frequency upshift

-for the frequency upshift.
 This relation holds if the laser pulse is sufficiently long and intense such that the QED cascade fully develops and the pair plasma is eventually stopped and reflected.